edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedCDevelopers.md

 sudo apt install cmake
 ```

-Check that you C development environment includes the following:
+Check that your C development environment includes the following:
 - a version of GCC supporting C11
 - CMake version 3 or greater
 - Development libraries and headers for: